Misinformation: History

 Moreover, the advent of the Internet has changed traditional ways that misinformation spreads.
-During the 2016 United States presidential election, content from websites deemed 'untrustworthy' reached up to 40% of Americans, despite misinformation making up only 6% of overall news media.
+During the 2016 U.S. presidential election, content from websites deemed 'untrustworthy' reached up to 40% of Americans, despite misinformation making up only 6% of overall news media.
 Misinformation has been spread during many health crises.
 For example, misinformation about alternative treatments was spread during the Ebola outbreak in 2014–2016.
 During the COVID-19 pandemic, the proliferation of mis- and dis-information was exacerbated by a general lack of health literacy.
+For example, a conspiracy theory that COVID-19 was linked to the 5G network gained significant traction worldwide after emerging on social media.

+COVID-19 misinformation

+Misinformation is also a major public health problem, with effects on health behaviors.
+During the COVID-19 pandemic, social media was used as one of the main propagators of misinformation about symptoms, treatments, and long-term health-related problems, and caused people to make unsafe decisions, such as rejecting vaccines or ignoring public health guidelines, as reported by WHO (2020).
+This problem led to an effort in developing automated detection methods for misinformation on social media platforms.

+A study conducted in the UK and the US found that exposure to recent COVID-19 vaccine misinformation significantly lowered vaccination intent, by 6.4 percentage points in the UK and 2.4 percentage points in the US, especially among people who originally planned to "definitely" vaccinate.